severalnines/galera-docker-pxc56/README.md

 $ docker service ps mysql-galera
 ```

-Application should connect to the service via virtual IP address assigned by Docker Swarm mode:
+External applications/clients can connect to any Docker host IP address or hostname on port 3306, requests will be load balanced between the Galera containers.
+The connection gets NATed to a Virtual IP address for each service "task" (container, in this case) using the Linux kernel's built-in load balancing functionality, IPVS.
+If the application containers reside in the same overlay network (galera-net), then use the assigned virtual IP address instead.

+You can retrieve it using the inspect option:

 ```bash
 $ docker service inspect mysql-galera -f "{{ .Endpoint.VirtualIPs }}"
 ```

 ### Kubernetes ###

 Coming soon.

 ### Without Orchestration Tool ###